Zeenea-cs/api-scripts-examples/README.md

 $ python3 -m venv venv
 $ source .venv/bin/activate
 $ pip install -r requirements.txt
-$ python -m zeenea.config
+$ python -m zeenea.setup
 ```

 Prepare settings
 ----------------

 In order to make easier to prepare the settings, we provided you with a small command line tool.
+The wizard can be used several times without losing the existing settings.

 You can call it with a simple command:

 ### On Windows

 ```
-❯ py -m zeenea.config
+❯ py -m zeenea.setup
 ```

 ### On Linux

 ```
-$ python -m zeenea.config
+$ python -m zeenea.setup
 ```

 ### Example

 ```
-$ python -m zeenea.config
+$ python -m zeenea.setup
 ?
 Zeenea tenant: acme
 ?
 Zeenea API Secret: **************************************
 ?
 Which example do you want to try ?
 (Use arrow keys to move, <space> to select, <a> to toggle, <i> to invert)